Chetek, Wisconsin

 Chetek is a city in Barron County, Wisconsin, United States.
 The population was 2,172 at the 2020 census, down from 2,221 at the 2010 census.
-The city is located partially within the Town of Chetek.
+The city is partially within the Town of Chetek.

 History

-The original inhabitants of the area were the Ojibwa Indians, who referred to the area as zhedeg, meaning "pelicans".
-This was translated into various spellings, such as "Sheetak", "Shetak", "Shetuk", and "Chetack", until the first post office was opened in 1872.
-The spelling was then standardized to "Chetek."
+The original inhabitants of the area were the Ojibwe Indians, who referred to the area as zhedeg, meaning "pelicans".
+This was variously transliterated as "Sheetak", "Shetak", "Shetuk", and "Chetack", until the first post office was opened in 1872, when the spelling was standardized as "Chetek".

 In 1872, the Omaha Railroad began service to Chetek, the Knapp-Stout logging camp was established, and the first log schoolhouse was built.